pengfei99/FeatureEngineering/feature_stores/01.Feast/Introduction.md

 - Provider: A provider is the implementation of a specific offline or online feature store.
 Feast has specialized providers for AWS, GCP, and local environments.

+## Fest standard workflow

+### Step 1: Install feast with required dependencies

+### Step 2: Prepare fest feature store infrastructure

+Edit `feature_store.yaml` to configure the infrastructure for offline store, online store, registry, etc.

+### Step 3: Define features , you define your entities, feature views, feature services, and data sources and register them in your feature store.
+Feast will register feature and data source definitions in your feature repository’s registry.

+· Then, you use your feature views to fetch feature data from your offline stores (data sources).
+In the language of Feast, this is called historical retrieval.
+You can join different feature views together to create a dataset that you can then analyze, save, or use for training.

+· After you train and deploy a model, you can fetch (materialize) the latest feature values from the offline store for inference.
+When you materialize features, they are stored in the online store for performance reasons.

+· As you add new features to your offline stores, you can continuously materialize them to keep your online store fresh.
+Additionally, if necessary, you can do historical retrieval of your new and old features, join them all together, and retrain your model on the new dataset.